. |

 28th Regiment in Crimea

-Research Notes
+Research

-regarding John Farndale’s service during the Crimean War.
+Notes regarding John Farndale’s service during the Crimean War.

-It is very difficult to track him down to
+It is very difficult to track him

-apprentice.
+a runway apprentice.

 The Gorst Research:

-… I am therefore sure that he was with the
+… I am therefore sure that he was

-Army would have been bound to hand him over to the responsible authorities.
-The
+the Army would have been bound to hand him over to the responsible authorities.

-Army or Regiment had no choice in the matter.
-It was clearly laid down in the
+The Army or Regiment had no choice in the matter.
+It was clearly laid down in

-muster books that any apprentice who had not completed his time had upon discovery
+the muster books that any apprentice who had not completed his time had upon discovery

 to be given up.
 Therefore if John George Farndale did run away from an